 Downtown, in the pouring rain, we rallied against the most unqualified and destabilizing president in the history of the United States.

-So grateful to the Magnum Photos agency for the SF masterclass this past weekend.
+Grateful to the Magnum Photos agency for the SF masterclass this past weekend.
 The encouraging words from the other students, but especially from Matt and Lauren from the agency, were so very valuable and appreciated.
 Thank you so much.
-I’ll keep your spirited thoughts in my head through the journey forward and look forward to spending time with new friends throughout the bay.
+I’ll keep your spirited thoughts in my head in the journey ahead and smile at spending time with new friends throughout the bay.

 Visiting family in the far Northern reaches of Maine in the Summer, which involved bobbing in and out of Canada a couple times.
 Feels nice making images outside of commissions or projects.
 Please tap or click on large photo below to cycle through the images.